Paying apprentices the correct national minimum wage

 Do apprentices have to pay tax?

-Apprentice wages can often be lower than average.
-They often fall under the threshold above which tax is payable.
-Because of this, many apprentices may find that they don’t have to pay tax on their earnings at all.
+Their wages can often be lower than average, meaning they often fall under the threshold above which tax is payable.
+Because of this, many apprentices will find that they don’t have to pay tax on their earnings at all.

 Common mistakes

-You could underpay apprentices who receive the NMW rates or above.
+You could still underpay apprentices who receive the NMW rates.

 This can happen because:

-• An apprentice may be 19 or over and completed the first year of their apprenticeship.
+• An apprentice can be 19 or over and completed the first year of their apprenticeship.
 They get the higher age-related minimum wage rate

 • You're not paying an apprentice for training time.
-HMRC class training time as working time.
-You should pay the apprentice for this.
+HMRC class training time as working time so pay the apprentice for this.

 Checks you can make

 Check which payments count towards the apprentice wage.
-For example, you may pay an allowance for food or tools.
+For example, you can pay an allowance for food or tools.

-We recommend you use HMRC's National Minimum Wage and Living Wage calculator for employers.
-Check which payments to include.
+We recommend you use HMRC's National Minimum Wage and Living Wage calculator for employers at gov.uk.

-Once you know this, in Payroll you can set up the relevant payments within payroll if needed.
+Once you know this, in Payroll you can set up the relevant payments if needed.

 Read our article Create and manage payments.